Jumping the shark: Examples

-In February 2023, when newspapers dropped the comic strip Dilbert following cartoonist Scott Adams' racist comments, Mike Peterson, columnist for the industry blog The Daily Cartoonist, said “The strip jumped the shark.”
-Peterson argued that Adams had “kind of ran out of office jokes and started integrating all this other stuff so after a while, it became hard to distinguish between Scott Adams and 'Dilbert.'"

 Related idioms

-Nuke the fridge
+Nuking the fridge

-In 2008, TIME identified a term modeled after "jump the shark": "nuke the fridge".
+In 2008, Time identified a term modeled after "jump the shark": "nuke the fridge".
 Specifically applicable to film, the magazine defined the term: "to exhaust a Hollywood franchise with disappointing sequels."

-The phrase derives from a scene in the fourth Indiana Jones film, Indiana Jones and the Kingdom of the Crystal Skull, in which Indiana Jones survives an atomic bomb detonation by fitting himself into a lead-lined refrigerator to shield himself from the radiation.
-The explosion annihilates its surroundings but sends the refrigerator flying sufficiently distant for the protagonist to escape unhurt.
+The phrase derives from a scene in the fourth Indiana Jones film, Indiana Jones and the Kingdom of the Crystal Skull, in which Indiana Jones survives an atomic bomb detonation by fitting himself into a lead-lined refrigerator to shield himself from the explosion.
+The blast completely annihilates its surroundings but sends the refrigerator flying a sufficient distance away for the protagonist to escape unharmed.
 The scene was criticized as being scientifically implausible.

 Within two days of the film's premiere, the phrase "nuke the fridge" had gone viral, describing film scenes that similarly stretched credulity.
-Director Steven Spielberg later said the scene was "my silly idea" and was glad to have been part of the pop-culture phrase, while the film's executive producer George Lucas took similar credit believing that Jones would have had an even chance of surviving the blast.
+Director Steven Spielberg later said the scene was "my silly idea" and was glad to have been part of the pop-culture phrase, while the film's executive producer George Lucas took similar credit believing that Jones would have had an even chance of surviving the explosion.

 Growing the beard

-"Growing the beard" refers to the opposite of jumping the shark; i.e. when a show dramatically improves in quality.
-In the series Star Trek: The Next Generation the second season is considered to be better in terms of storytelling over the first season.
-This shift coincided with character William Riker, who was clean-shaven for the first season, growing a mustache and beard that he retained for the second season.
+"Growing the beard" refers to the inverse of jumping the shark; i.e. the point where a previously disappointing show improved in quality.
+In the series Star Trek: The Next Generation, the second season is considered to be better in terms of storytelling over the first season.
+This shift coincided with character William Riker, who was clean-shaven for the first season, growing a mustache and beard that he retained for the second season and most Star Trek media afterwards.